 Prep in Advance For a Workout

 Since wearing leggings under a dress is already on trend, no one has to know they're the pair you wear to yoga.
 Sport some part of your workout gear under your outfit like a sports bra or fitness top, and it will help remind you to hit the gym and will save you time once you get there.

 Accentuate Your Waist

 Wearing a belt or a dress that has a fitted band around your waist is a great reminder not to overeat.
 If you do, your outfit will become so unbearably snug, it'll be hard to breathe.
-Not to mention, a bulging belly hanging out over your belt probably isn't the look you're going for.

 If you're wearing heels or too-tight pointy boots, you're not likely to want to do anything more than sit down.
 Sport comfy shoes, and they'll inspire you to stroll over to a co-worker's desk instead of instant messaging, take a walk on your lunch break, or even walk home from work.
 You don't have to wear Nikes, just a shoe that's comfortable enough to make you want to get on your feet.